-If HMRC's advertising campaigns have achieved their main objective, everyone should know that the deadline for filing a self-assessment return is 31 January following the tax year.
-If HMRC sends you a notice to file a tax return, you have to file that return, even if you have no tax to pay.
-You can ask to be taken out of the self-assessment system for the future, but you will have to respond to the notice to file.
-Failure to file even a nil return on time will result in penalties.
+Individuals and trustees who receive a notice to file a self assessment return need to file that return online by 31 January following the tax year end.
+A paper return can be filed by the earlier deadline of 31 October.
+If HMRC asks you to file a tax return, you must respond with a completed return, even if you have no tax to pay.
+You can ask to be taken out of the self assessment system for the future.
+Failure to file even a nil return on time will result in automatic penalties.

-If HMRC has not sent you a notice to file a return, but you have not paid all your tax for the year, you are supposed to notify them by 5 October 2017 for 2016/17 liabilities.
+If HMRC has not asked you to file a return, but you have additional tax to pay for the year, you are supposed to notify them by 5 October 2019 for 2018/19 liabilities.
 This will apply if:

-- you become a higher-rate taxpayer for the first time - you acquire a new source of income from which tax is not deducted, such as rent, or start a business - you make a capital gain in excess of your annual exemption (£11,100 for the 2016/17 tax year)
+- you become a higher-rate taxpayer for the first time - you acquire a new source of income from which tax is not deducted, such as rent, or start a business - you make a capital gain in excess of your annual exemption (£11,700 for the 2018/19 tax year)